Financial experts predict Canada to follow the trails of many leading economies such as Sweden and Denmark to eradicate cash in the future.

 According to the Canadian Press, participants in the Toronto Region Board of Trade panel are extremely optimistic in digitalized payments and cashless economy.
 Many experts including MasterCard Canada head of market development Wendy Braithwaite believes that electronic payments systems have become an important foundation of the Canadian economy, which it cannot live without.

-“A lot of what you see happening in the marketplace today is … (enhancing) the consumer experience — so reward them in a way that matters, really targeted offers,” said Wendy Braithwaite, head of market development at MasterCard Canada.
+“A lot of what you see happening in the marketplace today is … (enhancing) the consumer experience — so reward them in a way that matters, really targeted offers,” said Wendy Braithwaite, head of dress market development at MasterCard Canada.

 “I think that without being part of the electronic payments system, small merchants miss that.”